Course is at capacity! Join the waitlist for the next live-stream EMR Boot Camp: August 12-13, 2021.

 - Each participant must be familiar with R.

-- Each participant must bring a laptop with R downloaded and installed prior to the first day of the training.
+- Each participant must have a laptop with R and RStudio downloaded and installed prior to the first day of the training.

 Training scholarships are available for the Electronic Medical Records Boot Camp.